Introduction

 How to calculate the efficiency and effectiveness of a business?

-You can measure the efficiency and effectiveness of the manufacturing business process with straightforward formulas.
+You can measure the efficiency and effectiveness of a business with straightforward formulas.

-Similarly, you can calculate effectiveness as a ratio of achieved output to the desired outcome.
+Similarly, you can calculate effectiveness as a ratio of achieved output to the desired outcome multiplied by 100.

 But in IT projects like Agile software development or projects with intangible elements, you cannot directly apply these formulas.
 Also, every industry has its own business metrics and KPIs to measure efficiency and effectiveness.
 Thus, you need to follow the below-mentioned steps to measure the efficiency and effectiveness of a business process: